-In a global warming or global cooling world, the atmosphere's upper air temperatures will warm or cool in unison with the SSTs.
-Vertical lapse rates will not be significantly altered.
 We have no plausible physical reasons for believing that Atlantic hurricane frequency or intensity will change significantly if global ocean temperatures were to continue to rise.
 For instance, in the quarter-century period from 1945-1969 when the globe was undergoing a weak cooling trend, the Atlantic basin experienced 80 major (Cat 3-4-5) hurricanes and 201 major hurricane days.
-By contrast, in a similar 25-year period from 1970-1994 when the globe was undergoing a general warming trend, there were only 38 Atlantic major hurricanes (48% as many) and 63 major hurricane days (31% as many) (Figure 22).
+By contrast, in a similar 25-year period from 1970-1994 when the globe was undergoing a general warming trend, there were only 38 Atlantic major hurricanes (48% as many) and 63 major hurricane days (31% as many) (Figure 21).
 Atlantic SSTs and hurricane activity do not follow global mean temperature trends.

-Figure 22: Tracks of major (Category 3-4-5) hurricanes during the 25-year period of 1945-1969 when the globe was undergoing a weak cooling versus the 25-year period of 1970-1994 when the globe was undergoing a modest warming.
-CO2 amounts in the later period were approximately 18 percent higher than in the earlier period.
+Figure 21: Tracks of major (Category 3-4-5) hurricanes during the 25-year period of 1945-1969 when the globe was undergoing a weak cooling versus the 25-year period of 1970-1994 when the globe was undergoing a modest warming.
+CO_2 amounts in the later period were approximately 18 percent higher than in the earlier period.
 Major Atlantic hurricane activity was less than half as frequent during the latter period despite warmer global temperatures.

-The most reliable long-period hurricane records we have are the measurements of US landfalling TCs since 1900 (Table 11).
-Although global mean ocean and Atlantic SSTs have increased by about 0.4°C between two 55-year periods (1901-1955 compared with 1956-2010), the frequency of US landfall numbers actually shows a slight downward trend for the later period.
-This downward trend is particularly noticeable for the US East Coast and Florida Peninsula where the difference in landfall of major (Category 3-4-5) hurricanes between the 45-year period of 1921-1965 (24 landfall events) and the 45-year period of 1966-2010 (7 landfall events) was especially large (Figure 23).
-For the entire United States coastline, 39 major hurricanes made landfall during the earlier 45-year period (1921-1965) compared with only 26 major hurricanes for the latter 45-year period (1966-2010).
-This occurred despite the fact that CO2 averaged approximately 365 ppm during the latter period compared with 310 ppm during the earlier period.
+The most reliable long-period hurricane records we have are the measurements of US landfalling TCs since 1900 (Table 12).
+Although global mean ocean and Atlantic SSTs have increased by about 0.4°C between two 56-year periods (1900-1955 compared with 1956-2011), the frequency of US landfall numbers actually shows a slight downward trend for the later period.
+This downward trend is particularly noticeable for the US East Coast and Florida Peninsula where the difference in landfall of major (Category 3-4-5) hurricanes between the 46-year period of 1920-1965 (24 landfall events) and the 46-year period of 1966-2011 (7 landfall events) has been especially large (Figure 22).
+For the entire United States coastline, 39 major hurricanes made landfall during the earlier 46-year period (1920-1965) compared with only 26 major hurricanes for the latter 46-year period (1966-2011).
+This occurred despite the fact that CO_2 averaged approximately 365 ppm during the latter period compared with 310 ppm during the earlier period.

-Table 11: U.S. landfalling tropical cyclones by intensity during two 55-year periods.
+Table 12: U.S. landfalling tropical cyclones by intensity during two 56-year periods.

 YEARS Named Storms Hurricanes Major Hurricanes (Cat 3-4-5) Global Temperature Increase

-1901-1955 (55 years) 210 115 44 +0.4°C
+1900-1955 (56 years) 213 116 45 +0.4°C

-1956-2010 (55 years) 180 87 34 ±0.4 C
+1956-2011 (56 years) 182 88 34 +0.4 C